 A serviced apartment is a fully furnished apartment available for short or long-term stays.
-There are a few differences between serviced apartments and hotels, and knowing these differences will help you determine which is right for your upcoming trip.
+There are a few differences between serviced apartments and hotels, and knowing these differences will help you determine which is right for your upcoming travel.
 Here are seven differences between serviced apartments and hotels.

 Hotel rooms, especially in cramped cities like New York, can be quite small.
 Large suites may be available, but they come at a premium.
 A serviced apartment, on the other hand, is a normal sized studio, one, two or three-bedroom apartment, on average offering 30-50% more space than a typical hotel room.
-You have much more space to work, relax, spread out and live.
+You have much more room to work, relax, spread out and live.

 It isn’t common for a hotel room to include a kitchen, and even if it does, it tends to be a small one that isn’t equipped with cooking essentials.
 A serviced apartment will include a full sized, fully equipped kitchen, enabling you to prepare homemade meals and store food and beverages in the refrigerator.
 You can eat healthier and save money on dining out, too!

 With the exception of extended-stay hotels, most hotels are meant for shorter stays.
-A serviced apartment is geared towards stays of a month or longer.
+A serviced apartment is geared toward stays of a month or longer.
 Depending on local laws and regulations, shorter stays of a week or more may be available.
 It’s difficult to stay in a hotel for an extended period of time, especially without a kitchen, convenient laundry facilities or adequate space.
 Serviced apartments offer all the comforts and necessities of home.

 Price differences between serviced apartments and hotels emerge when length of stay is taken into account.
 Staying in a hotel for weeks on end can be exorbitantly expensive, especially with the reliance on dining out or room service rather than preparing your own meals.
 A serviced apartment will save you some serious bucks compared to the alternative, particularly on long-term stays.
-On average, serviced apartment rates are 30%-50% less than typical upscale hotels.
+On average, serviced apartment rates are 30-50% less than typical hotels.

 You may also benefit from tax savings by staying in a serviced apartment for an extended period of time.
 This can vary widely, however, by municipality and your expected length of stay.